Podling IP Clearance

 The ASF Secretary records receipt of ICLAs, CCLAs, and SGAs in the private Foundation repository.
 Reading is restricted to members and officers of the Foundation.
 If there is no officer or member available to check whether the secretary has received all relevant documents, ask for help on the general list.

 The board has charged the Incubator project with management of IP clearance for Apache.
 Instructions are here.

-These equally apply to podlings.
+These instructions also apply to podlings.
 The Incubator project is responsible for all podlings and so is the receiving PMC.
-So, when a podling requests IP clearance, the IPMC wears two hats.
+When a podling requests IP clearance, the IPMC wears two hats.
 This may be a little confusing at first.

 The Incubator PMC must approve the clearance.
 This indicates that the project is happy to receive the code donated.
-When a new podling is created, this is done by the identification of existing codebases in the proposal.
+When a new podling is created, the IPMC approves the clearance of existing codebases identified in the proposal.
 Otherwise, the IPMC delegates this decision to the PPMC.

 As usual, three binding votes are required.
 Mentors need to be involved in IP clearance for podlings.
 If too few binding VOTEs are posted on the list, the VOTE will need to be posted to the general list for ratification.